Jbleezy/BO1-Reimagined/README.md

 * Kills enemies when they are at their slowest move speed (3 shots to kill sprinting enemies)
 * Enemies will only be able to do slow hits after taking damage from the Winter's Howl
 * Enemies that have been damaged by the Winter's Howl will bleed out after 30 seconds (does not count as a kill)
-* Enemies that die from the Winter's Howl will now crumple away faster after being frozen
+* Enemies that die from the Winter's Howl will now shatter immediately
-* Upgraded camo now displays on more of the weapon
+* Upgraded: camo now displays on more of the weapon
 * Ammo now gets added at the same time that it does in the reload animation
 * Decreased first raise time by 50%
 * Fixed an error in the sprint out animation